-The real draw of acrylic pouring and abstract art in general is the joy of watching how the colors and patterns evolve and dance with each other on the canvas.
-Aside from being accessible for artists-one does not need any formal artistic education or any prior experience-abstract art and acrylic pouring is also accessible to the viewer.
+The real draw of pour painting and abstract art, in general, is the joy of watching how the colors and patterns evolve and dance with each other on the canvas.
+Aside from being accessible for artists-one does not need any formal artistic education or any prior experience-abstract art and paint pouring is also accessible to the viewer.
 In our Facebook group alone we have over 90,000 members and regularly they comment on seeing seen faces, dragons, horses, and other animals and shapes in their projects.
 Members post their paintings and say what they see, and other members chime in with something completely different!
 It’s truly amazing to watch.

 There are many different techniques that an artist can use when pouring paint.
 Some techniques are better for a beginner, while other techniques require a more advanced understanding of color theory and paint movement.

 Here are a few of the beginner techniques that are great for first-time or practicing fluid artists: